 The intuition of how these moments are able to identify the three parameters is as follows.
 The change in private employment in Bonn helps to identify the magnitude of a combination of amenity and productivity spillovers.
 If both of these spillovers are zero, then the increase in public employment in Bonn would reduce total private sector employment in Bonn in the model.
 Similarly, a high level of these spillovers would make Bonn more attractive for private employment resulting in an increase in private employment.
-Second, the difference in the share of public employment in total employment between Bonn and the synthetic control city pins down the share of total public employment that is located in Bonn, i.e the inequality in the distribution of public employment across cities.
+Second, the difference in the share in public employment in total employment between Bonn and the synthetic control city pins down the share of total public employment that is located in Bonn, i.e the inequality in the distribution of public employment across cities.
 Third, the difference in wages across Bonn and the control cities identifies the relative strength of amenity and productivity spillovers.
-While both higher productivity and amenity spillovers from public employment increase wages and house prices in the city with more public employment, productivity spillovers have a comparatively stronger effect on wages than amenity spillovers.
+While both higher productivity and amenity spillovers from public employment have a comparatively stronger effect on wages than amenity spillovers.